carbon-design-system/ibm-security/docs/migration/2.x/README.md

 ## Globals

-Global-related code now directly references underlying Carbon modules to provide consistency in accessing common functions, mixins, variables, and more.
+To align with [Carbon's documentation and package ecosystem](https://github.com/carbon-design-system/carbon#getting-started), global-related code now directly references underlying Carbon modules to provide consistency in accessing common functions, mixins, variables, and more.

 ### Imports